tingerrr/subpar/src/lib.typ

   assert.eq(rest.len(), 0, message: "Unexpected named args: `" + repr(rest) + "`")

-  // Wrap numberings such that if thye are a pattern and contain only one symbol
+  // Wrap numberings such that if they are a pattern and contain only one symbol
   // we only pass the sub number, but otherwise both. numbering-sub = util.sparse-numbering(numbering-sub) numbering-sub-ref = util.sparse-numbering(numbering-sub-ref)